bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 ### Reading Input Messages

-Input data `Message`s can be [read like any other message], and will have a unique type for each device: [`KeyboardInput`] for keyboards, [`MouseButtonInput`] for mouse button presses, and so on for each input type.
+Input `Message`s can be [read like any other message], and will have a unique type for each device: [`KeyboardInput`] for keyboards, [`MouseButtonInput`] for mouse button presses, and so on for each input type.
 Each unique `Message` type will be automatically set up in your game on launch.
 Bevy will also insert systems in the [`PreUpdate`] schedule to process, store, and eventually clear each `Message` type.